duongnguyen-dev/MLProd/README.md

 ### 1.3.
 Technology
 #### 1.3.1.
 Lakehouse
 - The technology stacks that i used to build a data lakehouse are:
-   - Deploying Minio on k8s has several advantages:
-      - **Availability**: The data inside Minio can be stored on multiple nodes ensuring the failure of one node does not affect the entire system.
-      - **Scalability**: k8s supports both pod and node scaling, you can choose any method that suits your problem.
    - **Trino**: This is a distributed computing engine that works pretty well in data lakehouse architecture due to its **scalability**, it supports both horizontal (by adding more worker nodes) and vertical (adding more resources to each worker node) scaling.
 By using multiple worker nodes, it helps to handle requests with **low-latency**.
       - Trino architecture:
         <p align="center">